UofSC-Fall-2022-Math-300-H01/jekyll/syllabus.md

 ## Homework

 Homework will need to be completed in groups of 3-4 that will be randomly assigned each week.
-The assignments will be available in and must be returned through Microsoft Teams.
+The assignments will be available in and must be returned through GitHub Classroom.
 All homework assignments are due by 11:59 pm (Eastern Time) on the day indicated on the course schedule.
 Homework will be graded for correctness.
 You will be allowed up to two revisions on each homework assignment.

 ## Quizzes